Prithiviraj69/Javascript_Interview_Questions/README.md

    - [Back to Top](#javascript-interview-questions)

 ### Q6.
 What is asynchronous programming in JavaScript?
-   - Asynchronous programming allows non-blocking code execution.
-Operations like I/O, AJAX requests, and timers are executed asynchronously, and the program doesn't wait for them to complete.
+   - Asynchronous programming in JavaScript allows code to run without waiting for long-running tasks to finish.
-   - Callbacks, Promises, and async/await are common patterns for handling asynchronous code.
+   - It is achieved using callbacks, promises, and async/await.
+Callbacks are functions passed as arguments to be executed later.
    - [Back to Top](#javascript-interview-questions)

 ### Q7.
 Explain the difference between `==` and `===` in JavaScript.
-   - **`==` (loose equality):** Compares values after type coercion, converting one type to another if needed.
-For example, `'5' == 5` is true.
+   - **`==`:** It performs type coercion, allowing different types to be considered equal.
+For example, `"5" == 5` is true.
-   - **`===` (strict equality):** Compares values without type coercion.
-It only returns true if both value and type are the same.
-For example, `'5' === 5` is false.
+   - **`===`:** It strictly checks for equality without type coercion. `"5" === 5` is false.
    - [Back to Top](#javascript-interview-questions)

 ### Q8.
 What are Arrow functions in JavaScript?
-   - Arrow functions are a concise syntax for writing function expressions in JavaScript.
+   - Arrow functions are a concise way to write function expressions in JavaScript.
-   - They have a shorter syntax, don't bind their own `this`, `arguments`, `super`, or `new.target`, and are best suited for non-method functions.
+   - They have a shorter syntax, lexically bind `this`, and don't have their own `this`, `arguments`, `super`, or `new.target`.
    - [Back to Top](#javascript-interview-questions)

 ### Q9.
 What is the significance of the `this` keyword in JavaScript?